Segregator: Global Point Cloud Registration with Semantic and Geometric Cues: Related Work

 In the correspondence setting up stage, however, degenerate cases could happen.
 As observed in \cite{9812018}, \cite{yang2020teaser}, point feature quality could downgrade as the size of the point cloud increases and thus those point feature-based correspondences could end up being very unreliable and contain less than two correct correspondences, making the rotation estimation impossible.
 Quatro \cite{9812018} alleviates the degenerate problem by restricting the degree of freedom of rotation to one and assuming point clouds to be co-planar in an urban scenario.
 Nevertheless, the quasi-SE(3) assumption could be challenged in non-flat areas, and the method does not fundamentally resolve the degenerate problem (e.g., in the correspondence establishing step).

-In terms of the outlier correspondence pruning stage, correspondences estimated by either learned or traditional features contain many outliers in the real-word dataset~\cite{bustos2017guaranteed}, especially in low overlapping registration problems.
-Hence, how to distinguish the inliers from the pre-built correspondences has been an active research area \cite{lusk2021clipper}, \cite{yang2020teaser}, \cite{bustos2017guaranteed}.
+In terms of the outlier correspondence pruning stage, some local methods \cite{pan2021mulls}, \cite{zaganidis2018integrating} incorporate semantic masks to build better correspondences.
+A more conservative and robust way is to distinguish the inliers from the pre-built correspondences \cite{lusk2021clipper}, \cite{yang2020teaser}, \cite{bustos2017guaranteed}.
 GORE \cite{bustos2017guaranteed} exploits geometry features to avoid using branch and bound on the whole-size initial correspondence sets.
 Another solution is Teaser \cite{yang2020teaser}, which represents correspondences by a compatibility graph where vertexes are defined as the distance between points and edges are the results of the compatibility check.
 Then inliers are selected by finding the Maximum Inlier Clique (MIC) of the graph, which is in general NP-complete and requires exponential time to solve.
 Clipper~\cite{lusk2021clipper} further extends the formulation to a weighted scheme.
 However, all these methods are faced with scalability problems and do not fully exploit local geometric statistics, especially the distribution of points, resulting in searching for MIC in a bigger graph that could be computationally intensive.